Written by

 Step 3: Create a bootable High Sierra USB on a Mac

-After preparing the USB drive, enough free space on the computer, and the macOS High Sierra full installer, now we can get down to creating a bootable High Sierra USB for Mac.
+After preparing the USB drive, ensuring enough free space on the computer, and the macOS High Sierra full installer, we can now get down to creating a bootable High Sierra USB for Mac.

 Follow the steps below to create a bootable High Sierra installer on Ventura, create a bootable USB of High Sierra on macOS Monterey, create a bootable High Sierra USB from Mojave, etc.